Jason-JP-Yang/STEAM-ROV/GIT-USAGE.md

 After you have read the necessary parts of ProGit you can learn about the following sections. </br>
 Here are some good habits to follow when using Github and Git:
 1. Every time before you start to develop your project you show **use git to check everything is up to date on remote** otherwise pull and rebase to your own local branches. </br>
 **Remember to use pull rebase instead of pull**, otherwise there will produce a useless merge commit.
-If other people want to check the history of commits of repo, they need to filter out these rubbish and useless merge commits which disturb others.
+If other people want to check the history of commits of repo, they need to filter out these rubbish and useless merge commits which disturb others. </br>
+**Remember build on the correct branch!!!** After you make pull rebase to keep update with the remote storage, you may in a different branch.
+PLEASE checkout back to your own branch then start continue build on project, ***otherwise you work cannot be saved!!!***
 ```
 $ git remote show <remote repo, e.g., STEAM-ROV>